Neck Lift in Brazil: deep neck rejuvenation and cervicoplasty

 Above the platysma muscle lies a layer of fat that contributes to the double chin.
 This fat can be removed by liposuction or direct excision.
 It is the most accessible layer and the one most surgeons treat.
 However, treating only this layer is insufficient in many cases.

 The platysma is a thin, broad muscle that extends from the upper chest to the jaw.
-With aging, its medial edges separate, forming the platysmal bands — those two vertical cords that become especially visible when you tense your neck or speak emphatically.
+With ageing, its medial edges separate, forming the platysmal bands — those two vertical cords that become especially visible when you tense your neck or speak emphatically.

 In a neck lift, I perform platysmaplasty: through an incision under the chin of three to four centimetres, I bring the medial edges of the platysma closer together at the midline with sutures in multiple layers.
 In some cases, I also remove a strip of muscle to reduce its volume.
 The result is a smooth neck, free of cords, with a defined contour.